Unbiased observable estimation with approximate channels in fault-tolerant quantum computation: Introduction

-In this work, we present an alternative approach within the circuit model, leveraging the structure of quantum circuits to account for and suppress the effects of unitary errors on measurement outcomes.
-Our method is inspired by recent proposals~\cite{Koczor2022, Koczor2023, kiumi2024te} in which the authors use a decomposition of rotations generated by Pauli gates and construct an unbiased estimator for calculating expectation values of observables using parameterized circuits with a finite set of gate parameters.
-We use the decomposition of such gates and construct a similar estimator with quantum gates being subject to unitary errors.

-This approach assumes prior knowledge of the unitary error channel.
-If the error arises from imperfections in physical gate implementations, such knowledge can, in principle, be used to recalibrate the control parameters and recover the ideal gate.
-However, in the fault-tolerant (FT) regime, unitary errors originate from approximate gate synthesis, and eliminating these errors would require additional fault-tolerant resources, such as circuits with significantly higher T-counts, to achieve more accurate logical gate implementations.
-Our method presents an alternative by enabling accurate estimation of observables with reduced T-count, albeit at the cost of increased measurement overhead.
+In this work, we introduce an alternative method within the circuit model to suppress the effects of unitary errors on the measurement of an observable.
+Consider a single-qubit Pauli rotation $R(\theta) = e^{-i\frac{\theta}{2}\mathbb{P}}$, where $\mathbb{P} \in \{\mathbb{X}, \mathbb{Y}, \mathbb{Z}\}$, and let $U'R(\theta)$ be the gate with a unitary error, $U'$.
+Our aim is to mitigate the resulting bias in observable estimates due to $U'$ while keeping the fault-tolerant overhead minimal, meaning we do not decrease $\zeta$ and we introduce only a small number of additional $T$ gates.

+If $U'$ is generated by the same Pauli operator $\mathbb{P}$, recent approaches~\cite{Koczor2022, Koczor2023, kiumi2024te} allow one to decompose the channel associated with $R(\theta)$ into a mixture of channels corresponding to $U'R(\theta)$, $U'R(\theta+\pi)$, and $U'R(\theta+\frac{\pi}{4})$, enabling the implementation of $R(\theta)$ using only noisy gates.
+The idea of expressing an exact quantum channel as a quasi-probabilistic mixture of noisy ones was pioneered in Ref.~\cite{BravyiGambetta} and recently applied in Refs.~\cite{Koczor2023, kiumi2024te} to simulate quantum circuits using restricted gate sets.
+In contrast, if $U'$ represents a rotation in an orthogonal plane, Pauli twirling techniques \cite{bennett1996mixed, dankert2009exact, emerson2007symmetrized, twirling_ex} can be employed to suppress its effect.
+In this work, we combine these strategies, relaxing previous constraints on the structure of $U'$ allowing us to work with general unitary errors.

+Our approach assumes prior knowledge of the unitary error channel, thus limiting its applicability to suppressing the effects of coherent errors in the fault-tolerant (FT) regime due to approximate gate synthesis.
+In the fault-tolerant (FT) regime, unitary errors originating from approximate gate synthesis are known exactly.
+This makes it possible to decompose the channel for the exact circuit into a linear combination of noisy ones with appropriate coefficients and then construct an unbiased estimator for the expectation values of observables.
+If the error arises from imperfections in physical gate implementations and given some information about the channel, our method can also be used to suppress the effect of such errors.
+However, in principle, this can be used to recalibrate the control parameters and recover the ideal gate.

 We demonstrate the utility of our method in both near-term and FT regime by performing various numerical simulation.
-These results confirm that our method effectively mitigates the effects of unitary errors, including constant over-rotations in near-term devices and approximation-induced unitary errors in FT implementations.
+These results confirm that our method effectively mitigates the effects of unitary errors, including approximation-induced unitary errors in FT implementations and constant over-rotations in near-term devices.